DaveXRouz/Codexs_bot_Git/IMAGE_SETUP.md

 **When Used:**
 - Shown immediately after user selects their language (English or Farsi)
-- First visual impression of Codexs.ai brand
+- First visual impression of Codexs brand
 - Appears before the main menu

 **Format:** PNG or JPG